KULL-Centre/papers/2020/nanodisc-bengtsen-et-al/molecular_dynamics_simulations/README.md

             pdb structure of lipids and MSP proteins, excluding solvent.
     - all_simulations.xtc
         concatenation of simulation_1 and simulation_2 into one long and processed to have continous timesteps (-settime in gmx trjcat).
+    - vmd_visualize_simulation.tcl
+        file to help visualise the simulation in the visualization program VMD (better than pymol for large trajectories).
+Run by: vmd -e vmd_visualize_simulation.tcl
     - gromacs_run_files/simulation_1.xtc
         First simulation excluding solvent.
 Outputted every 1 ns, first 10ns discarded.
 Processed to avoid possible PBC jumps.
     - gromacs_run_files/simulation_2.xtc